 In what order should I upgrade different ArcGIS components?
-If ArcGIS Desktop is on the same machine as ArcGIS Server, does that affect the order?
+If ArcGIS for Desktop is on the same machine as ArcGIS for Server, does that affect the order?

-If ArcGIS Desktop and ArcGIS Server are installed on the same machine, everything must be migrated in one event.
-If ArcGIS Desktop and ArcGIS Server are spread out among multiple machines, you can upgrade different ArcGIS components in stages.
+If ArcGIS for Desktop and ArcGIS for Server are installed on the same machine, everything must be migrated in one event.
+If ArcGIS for Desktop and ArcGIS for Server are spread out among multiple machines, you can upgrade different ArcGIS components in stages.
 For example, you could follow the steps below:

-- Upgrade a few ArcGIS Desktop clients.
-After confirming the upgrade process was successful, upgrade all ArcGIS Desktop clients.
+- Upgrade a few ArcGIS for Desktop clients.
+After confirming the upgrade process was successful, upgrade all ArcGIS for Desktop clients.

-Should I upgrade my operating system at the same time I upgrade ArcGIS Server?
+Should I upgrade my operating system at the same time I upgrade ArcGIS for Server?